kanghj/DICE/README.md

 This accompanies the paper, Adversarial Specification Mining.

-The objective of this work is to better mine automata models of APIs.
+The objective of this work is to __better mine automata models of APIs__.
-This is done through search-based test generation guided to produce execution traces during testing that will falsify LTL properties that was thought to hold of the API.
+This is done through **search-based test generation guided to produce execution traces during testing that will falsify LTL properties** that was thought to hold of the API.
 In this work, we focus on LTL properties over 2 events, using property templates introduced in prior studies [4,5,6].
 Through this effort to look for new traces that contradict properties previously thought to hold, we can improve the model as the specification inference process benefits from the diverse traces.
 Afterwards, we show that this process is also useful for fuzzing of protocols.
-By learning automata models of a protocol's client, this allows us to explore deeper states in a server of the protocol.
+By **learning automata models of a protocol's client, this allows us to explore deeper states** in a server of the protocol.

-We also propose a new specification mining algorithm that can leverage the diverse traces.
+We also propose **a new specification mining algorithm** that can leverage the diverse traces produced from the above process.
 More is described in the paper, but mainly, we use the insights developed by prior studies.
-Our approach can be viewed as an approach that is enhanced by and builds on
+Our specification inference approach can be viewed as an approach that is enhanced by and builds on the following studes:
 1. The k-tails algorithm [1]
 2. the CONTRACTOR[2] study shows the enabledness of methods lead to states (in a state model) that are of the right abstraction and intuitively interpreted by developers
 3. LTL properties can be used to guide automata inference [3,4]